CovertLab/wcEcoli/wholecell/fireworks/README.md

    * **Atlas MongoDB cluster:** See the
      [MAT project forum](https://matsci.org/t/heres-how-to-connect-to-atlas-mongodb/4816)
-     on how to use the `lpad init -u` command to create `my_launchpad.yaml`.
+     on how to use the `lpad init -u` command to create a `my_launchpad.yaml` looking something like this (after the `host` setting, are the rest defaults that could be omitted?):

+     ```yaml
+     authsource: admin
+     host: mongodb+srv://<atlas-username>:<atlas-password>@<atlas-cluster>/wcEcoli?retryWrites=true&w=majority
+     logdir: null
+     mongoclient_kwargs: {}
+     name: null
+     password: null
+     port: null
+     ssl: false
+     ssl_ca_certs: null
+     ssl_certfile: null
+     ssl_keyfile: null
+     ssl_pem_passphrase: null
+     strm_lvl: INFO
+     uri_mode: true
+     user_indices: []
+     username: null
+     wf_user_indices: []
+     ```

+     (The tool `wholecell/fireworks/initialize.py` could become useful again if updated.)

   * **Google Cloud MongoDB database:** Run the script `runscripts/cloud/mongo-ssh.sh` to open an ssh tunnel whenever you want to access the server.
 (You can leave it running in one terminal tab then `^C` it when you're done, or run `runscripts/cloud/mongo-ssh.sh bg` to run it in a background process and kill it when you're done.)

     Construct `my_launchpad.yaml` like this:

-     ```
+    ```yaml
     host: localhost
     port: 27017
     name: <your-username-or-another-unique-name-for-your-database>
     username: null
     password: null
     ```

     These values ask FireWorks to connect to `localhost:27017`, which the `mongo-ssh.sh` tunnel will forward to port `27017` on the Google Compute Engine MongoDB server.

     `name` will be your database name.

     We're not using user
     authentication on this server since the ssh tunnel already requires Google login.

 1. Run